mala-lab/GGAD/README.md

 All the competing methods are adapted to mini-batch training and semi-supervised setting.

 ## Datasets
-For convenience, some datasets can be obtained from https://drive.google.com/drive/folders/1rEKW5JLdB1VGwyJefAD8ppXYDAXc5FFj?usp=sharing.
+For convenience, some datasets can be obtained from [google drive link](https://drive.google.com/drive/folders/1rEKW5JLdB1VGwyJefAD8ppXYDAXc5FFj?usp=sharing.).
 We sincerely thank the researchers for providing these datasets.
-Due to the Copyright of DGraph-Fin and Elliptic, you need to download these datasets by yourself.
+Due to the Copyright of DGraph-Fin, you need to download from [DGraph-Fin](https://dgraph.xinye.com/introduction).

 >📋  Pick a licence and describe how to contribute to your code repository.